joelostblom/prairielearn-dockers/README.md

 ##### Q2.
 The flowchart does not have what I am looking for
 > A2.
 You may need to update the flowchart using [Update Flowchart](#updating-the-flowchart) instructions

+##### Q3.
+Why do .md files open in Preview by default in Jupyter
+> A3.
+To allow for instructions to be loaded in Scratchpad workspaces, the `base-python/plugin.jupyterlab-settings` file has the setting specified to set this

+##### Q4.
+My RStudio workspaces keep refreshing on their own
+> Due to the limitaitons of RStudio, you can only keep one RStudio tab open at a time.
+See the [PL Issue](https://github.com/PrairieLearn/PrairieLearn/issues/10498) for further details